glennsantos/Book-Notes/Nonviolent Communication.md

 > To motivate by guilt, mix up stimulus and cause.
 > The cause of anger lies in our thinking—in thoughts of *blame* and *judgment*.

-When we judge others, we contribute to violence.
+When we judge others, we .
 > Anger co-opts our energy by diverting it toward punitive actions.
 > Use anger as a wake-up call.
 > Violence comes from the belief that other people cause our pain and therefore deserve punishment.